-Technologies like Licence Plate Recognition (LPR) and, in time, biometric vehicle identification will allow payments to occur automatically as part of the journey.
+Technologies like License Plate Recognition (LPR) and, in time, biometric vehicle identification will allow payments to occur automatically as part of the journey.
 These "zero-click" experiences will reduce friction for drivers and increase throughput for operators.

 AI will also improve the reliability of physical infrastructure.
-Rather than being caught off guard when gates, EV chargers, or ticketing machines fail, operators will use predictive models to spot issues before they occur.
+Instead of being surprised when gates, EV chargers, or ticketing machines fail, operators will use predictive models to spot issues before they occur.
 This shift from reactive repair to proactive maintenance will reduce downtime, lower operational costs, and keep essential mobility services running.

 AI-driven yield management will help operators make more efficient use of scarce mobility resources.
-Fixed pricing will be replaced by dynamic models that adjust based on real-time demand-similar to pricing strategies used in the airline and hotel industries.
-This approach will maximise revenue for operators during peak periods and increase utilisation during quieter times, while giving users clearer incentives to adapt their travel patterns.
+Fixed pricing will be replaced by dynamic models that adjust based on real-time demand, similar to what is used in the airline and hotel industries.
+This approach will maximize revenue for operators during peak periods and increase utilization at quieter times, while giving users clearer incentives to change their travel patterns.